swapnilrajgadkarvast/Movie-Rental-Express/README.md

 # Movie-Rental-Express
-This Movie Rental App Backend using NodeJs and ExpressJs.
+This is Movie Rental App Backend using NodeJs and ExpressJs.